logicalclocks/hops-docs/docs/hopsml/experiment.rst

    "6", "0.0001", "0.7"

 After defining the training code, the hyperparameter combinations and the direction to optimize (Direction.MIN or Direction.MAX) the next step is to start the actual training.
-This is done using the *experiment* module from the hops python library.
+This is done using the `Hops experiment module`_ from the `Hops python library`_.

 ::